The 34th Annual Cable Car Caroling

 Cable Car Caroling

-Cable Car Caroling, now a 32-year tradition in San Francisco, is a multicultural event, including Hanukkah songs and Hispanic Christmas carols.
-This annual fundraising songfest brings holiday cheer to isolated older and disabled adults at assisted living centers, skilled nursing facilities and individual homes across San Francisco.
-Last year was a sold out record-breaking success with over 500 carolers on 15 motorized cable cars reaching more than 1,000 seniors and disabled adults.
+Cable Car Caroling, now a 34-year tradition in San Francisco, is a multicultural event, including Hanukkah songs and Hispanic Christmas carols.
+This annual fundraising songfest brings holiday cheer to isolated older adults and adults living with disabilities at assisted living centers, skilled nursing facilities and individual homes across San Francisco.
+Last year was a sold out record-breaking success with over 550 carolers on 15 motorized cable cars reaching more than 1,000 seniors and adults living with disabilities.

-Raising more than $100,000 in 2015, Cable Car Caroling funds go to support IOA’s Friendship Line, the nation’s only accredited (American Association of Suicidology) 24-hour toll-free hotline for older and disabled adults.
+Raising more than $100,000 in 2017, Cable Car Caroling funds go to support IOA’s Friendship Line, the nation’s only accredited (American Association of Suicidology) 24-hour toll-free hotline for seniors and adults living with disabilities.
 The Friendship Line is both a crisis intervention hotline and a warm line of non-urgent calls.

-The Institute on Aging’s annual events, like Cable Car Caroling, offer unique business sponsorship opportunities not only for brand enhancing corporate citizenship, but for employee engagement in activities that are fun and profound at the same time.
+Institute on Aging’s annual events, like Cable Car Caroling, offer unique business sponsorship opportunities not only for brand enhancing corporate citizenship, but for employee engagement in activities that are fun and profound at the same time.
 Many employees of our business partners also volunteer out of individual commitment to a cause or as part of a Corporate Volunteer Day at IOA.
-For more information on sponsorship or employee volunteer opportunities, please click below or contact Charles Renfroe at 415.750.4141 or by email at firstname.lastname@example.org.
+For more information on sponsorship or employee volunteer opportunities, please click below or contact Corinne Knudtzon at 415.750.4152 or by email at firstname.lastname@example.org.